 Remember The Milk is light on features and is easy to use.
 The dashboard feels similar to a Gmail dashboard, giving it a sense of familiarity for regular Gmail users.
 Clicking on ‘Add a task’ gets you started on adding your first task, which you can then organize by adding tags or putting it in a list.

 You can also set the start and end dates for your task.
 For recurring tasks, there is an option for you to repeat tasks to help you save time.
 Remember The Milk also has a priority feature, which lets you organize your tasks in order of priority so that you can get the most important tasks out of the way first.

 Although Remember The Milk does not offer multiple board views, you can change your task view to show you the tasks that you have for the current day, the day after, or tasks remaining for the current week.

 Generally, Remember The Milk is only a to-do list application.
 It is a good way for you to get started with creating to-do lists and using an app to help organize the simpler aspects of your life.
 You can also share your to-do lists with 2 other users.
-This works best for simple collaboration on tasks such as a shared grocery list.
+This works best for simple team collaboration on tasks such as a shared grocery list.